 Key Point #1 Think more about the 140,000 people who went broke trying to hit the jackpot than you think about the one person who did hit it.

 A key to the gambling freedom program is to get rid of the it’s only $10 or $40 or $200 mindset.
 If you have a problem with gambling that $10 bet keeps you in your rut.
 You may not associate the $10 Lottery ticket you bought Tuesday with the $450 or the $1450 you dropped at the casino on Saturday.
 But the problem is that on Tuesday your thinking was in the wrong place and that helped lead to your blowout on Saturday.
 Quite frankly thinking right on Tuesday in no way guarantee’s that your Saturday will go well, but thinking wrong on Tuesday pretty much guarantee’s that you will slip back into problematic behavior.

 But the eyes of the LORD are on those who fear him, on those whose hope is in his unfailing love.

 Read John 7, 1st Corinthians 7 and Proverbs 5 from the Bible.

 Continue to read “The Purpose Driven Life”.

-www.alcoholrehab.com noted the following
+www.alcoholrehab.com (good for gamblers also) noted the following

 “Fear of the future not only keeps people trapped in addiction; it can also prevent them from making progress in recovery.
 The most common fears that people experience will include: